-Join Brian Bradley for an in-depth discussion in this video Baking out the simulation for rendering, part of Creating Simulations in MassFX and 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Baking out the simulation for rendering, part of MassFX and 3ds Max: Creating Simulations (2013).

 Once we've refined a simulation to the point where we are happy with the motion…of our simulated objects, we would probably want--in fact, I would go as far as…to say need--to capture the simulation as standard animation keyframe data.…This process is known in MassFX is baking.…Of course this is not just an arbitrary step in a production pipeline.
 There are…a couple of very good and interconnected reasons as to why we would want, or even…need, to run through the baking process, possibly several times, at this point.…